Neural-Systems-at-UIO/QCAlign/docs/results.rst

 To export the results of either of the QC assessments go to: **File > Export stats**.

-This generates a .TXT file that lists all the regions vertically.
+This generates a .TXT file that lists all the regions vertically with corresponding marker counts.

 .. list-table::
    :widths: 50 50